Lion's Mane Cultivation

 Hericium erinaceus: Lion's Mane produces a pure white cluster of icicle-like teeth and a consistency similar to crab meat.

-Lion's Mane Spawn comes in two distinct styles.
+Lion's Mane Spawn comes in three distinct styles.

 Plug Spawn- great for first time mushroom log growers.
 Used for small projects.
 1-10 logs